-- COBRA coverage will be extended in accordance with federal legislation/regulations. - Employers with 20 or more employees (full and part time) are eligible to offer COBRA coverage. - Employers with less than 20 employees (full and part time) are eligible to offer state continuation.

-- COBRA applies to group health plans sponsored by employers with 20 or more employees on more than 50 percent of its typical business days in the previous calendar year. - Include: full time, part time, seasonal, temporary, union, owners, partners, officers - Exclude: self-employed persons, independent contractors (1099), directors - Each part time employee counts as a fraction of an employee, with the fraction equal to the number of hours that the part time employee worked divided by the hours an employee must work to be considered full time - COBRA is an employer directed law.
+- Federal COBRA is a U.S. law that applies to employers and group health plans that cover 20 or more employees.
+It lets employees keep their group health plan when their job ends, or hours are cut. - COBRA coverage will be extended in accordance with federal legislation/regulations. - Employers with 20 or more employees (full and part time) are eligible to offer COBRA coverage. - COBRA applies to group health plans sponsored by employers with 20 or more employees on more than 50 percent of its typical business days in the previous calendar year. - Include: full time, part time, seasonal, temporary, union, owners, partners, officers - Exclude: Self-employed persons, independent contractors (1099), directors - Each part time employee counts as a fraction of an employee, with the fraction equal to the number of hours a part time employee worked divided by the hours an employee must work to be considered full time. - COBRA is an employer directed law.
 Employers are responsible for notifying eligible plan participants of their COBRA rights upon loss of coverage. - Because COBRA is directed at employers, the decision to comply with COBRA should be made by the employer.
-In situations where it may appear the employer is not subject to COBRA, for example a three-life group requesting COBRA, we will ask the employer to "validate" the number of employees in the prior calendar year to determine the number of employees for COBRA purposes. - Companies under common ownership are included in the count. - COBRA and State Continuation participants are not billed separately and are included with the group bill. - The COBRA participant must reside in the plan service area.
-If not, they are only eligible for out-of-network benefits, or urgent/emergency care. - Eligible enrollees are required to be included on the census. - The qualifying event, length, start date and end date must be provided. - COBRA/state continuation participants are not to be included for the purpose of counting employees to determine the size of the group.
-Once the size of the group has been determined according to the law applicable to the group, COBRA/state continuation participants can be included for coverage subject to normal underwriting guidelines.
+In situations where it may appear the employer is not subject to COBRA, for example a three-life group requesting COBRA, we will ask the employer to "validate" the number of employees in the prior calendar year to determine the number of employees for COBRA purposes. - Companies under common ownership are included in the count. - COBRA participants are not billed separately and are included with the group bill. - The COBRA participant must reside in the plan service area.
+If not, they are only eligible for out-of-network benefits, or urgent/emergency care. - Eligible participants are required to be included on the census. - Provide the qualifying event, length, start date and end date. - COBRA participants are not to be included for the purpose of counting employees to determine the size of the group.
+Once the size of the group has been determined according to the law applicable to the group, COBRA participants can be included for coverage subject to normal underwriting guidelines.

-Counting employees to determine group size in the prior calendar year
+Counting employees to determine group size